Photo by Jamie Tuggle

 Still not ready to be around people?
 Rent one of these Airbnb cabins and get off the grid.

 Even better?
-More than half of these Airbnb cabins cost $200 or less per night to rent.
-So go ahead—pack your weekend getaway bag and take some time to disconnect from it all in the woods.
+Nearly half of these Airbnb cabins cost $200 or less per night to rent.
+So go ahead—pack your weekend getaway bag and take some time to disconnect from it all.